How to Book

 The cost of the walk or event is to cover our administrative costs, insurance for the events, and the TicketSource booking fee.
 Bookings are non-refundable unless we are forced to cancel an event, in which case a full refund will be given to all participants of that event.
 The Gower Walking Festival is organised on a not-for-profit basis, and any surplus will go towards improving the Festival in the future.

 Walks will start promptly at start time.
 IT IS IMPORTANT THAT YOU ARRIVE AT LOCATION AT LEAST 15 MINUTES BEFORE WALK START TO ALLOW TIME FOR REGISTRATION.
-Most walks are circular (returning to the start point).
+Many, but not all, walks are circular (returning to the start point) – check the webpage for each walk for further details.

 All distances and duration of walks are approximate.